meronym/erc20-scanner/README.md

 ```

 ## `scan.py`
 Receives a `nonce` and a `tx`.
-Analyzes the execution of `tx` and identifies the holder addresses whose corresponding balances have changed - by looking at the map identified by `nonce`.
+Analyzes the execution of `tx` and identifies the holder addresses whose corresponding balances have changed - by looking at the internal contract map identified by `nonce`.

 ### Current method
 - Gather the set of storage location keys that were changed in the contract as a result of executing `tx`
 - Gather all 'address-like' values that got pushed on the stack while executing `tx`.
 We assume these to be the only possible address values whose balance could have changed as a result of `tx`.
 - We compute a rainbow table that maps each `sha3(candidate + nonce)` back to `candidate`.
-We expect to process a max. of ~1000 candidates for an average token transfer transaction.
+We expect to process a max. of ~1000 candidates for an average token transfer transaction, so this step is not too computationally intensive and doesn't need external caching/pre-processing.
-- We scan through the storage location keys that got touched during the execution and for each key we make a lookup in the rainbow table.
-If the preimage of the hash is there, we know this key is related to the balance mapping of the rainbow table value.
+- We scan through the storage location keys that got touched during the execution (by looking at the state diffs) and for each key we make a lookup in the rainbow table.
+If the preimage of the hash is found there, we know that this value corresponds to the balance mapping of the `candidate`.
-- This lets us export event each time a balance key is touched, on the form `BalanceChange(holder_address, old_value, new_value)`
+- This makes it possible to export an event each time a balance key is touched, on the form `BalanceChange(holder_address, old_value, new_value)`

 ### Analysis
 Both the time and memory complexity are linear in the number of values that get pushed in the VM stack when the tx gets executed, which in turn has an upper bound on the block gas limit.
 This makes retrieving the traces from Parity the main computational overhead.
 Other than that, the number of `sha3` computations is relatively small (<1000) for analyzing a transaction.